Tina Rose Muña Barnes: Public Policy Institute

 As Speaker of the 35th Guam Legislature, Speaker Muña Barnes introduced legislation to create the Public Policy Institute.
-Having seen the successes of the program in her previous terms, Muña Barnes felt that it was her responsibility to train the leaders of tomorrow.
-The Public Policy Institute provides interns exposure to a vast network of leaders in the public and private sectors as well as to an array of professional and training opportunities for them to gain leadership, research, and work place skills and experiences.
-The institute is a unique and rigorous program where interns have the opportunity to learn first-hand about the island's legislative process by participating in a variety of activities from bill research and writing, organizing and conducting public policy briefings, paging, and by providing executive-level staffing.
+The Public Policy Institute provides interns exposure to a network of leaders in the public and private sectors as well as professional and training opportunities for them to gain leadership, research, and work place skills and experiences.
+The institute is a rigorous program where interns have the opportunity to learn first-hand about the island's legislative process by participating in a variety of activities from bill research and writing, organizing and conducting public policy briefings, paging, and by providing executive-level staffing.
 Interns may also respond to constituent inquiries, draft correspondence, and assist with general office operations.
 Promising students are selected from public and private schools on Guam and are placed in various offices of the Guam Legislature for an eight-week period over the fall, spring, or summer terms.
-Interns meet with distinguished leaders from a range of professional backgrounds.
+Interns meet with leaders from a range of professional backgrounds.
 Interns also take field-trips to other branches of government in order gain a broader understanding of the three branches of government.
-For the 2019 cohort, 10 students from Guam's Public and Private High Schools graduated with distinction.

 Public Policy Institute Summer 2019 cohort Graduation.